bernhardAxonIvy/doc/source/designer-guide/user-interface/user-dialogs/html-dialog-view-types.rst

 HTML Dialog Page
 ^^^^^^^^^^^^^^^^

-An HTML Dialog page represents a full page that is finally displayed in the web browser.
+An HTML Dialog page represents a full page that is displayed in the web browser.
 Therefore a page can be opened by a :ref:`process-element-user-dialog`.

 .. _html-dialog-layouts: